You are invited to join The Kids Crew!

 We are now hiring part-time, seasonal employees for our upcoming Events.
 Employees get exclusive access to our Kids Crew Presale on Tuesday – TWO days before the public!

-Marietta Crew Presale
+Marietta Crew

-Woodstock Crew Presale
+Woodstock Crew

 Kids Crew Benefits

-Why join the Kids Crew?
+Why join the Kids Crew and purchase your presale ticket?

 Shop First